Criminal Justice: Investigation & Police Practices

 This course will consider problems relating to the police role in the administration of criminal justice and judicial enforcement of limitations upon police practices.
-We will focus primarily on 4th, 5th, and 6th Amendments and will answer the following questions: (1) When can the police stop, search, and/or arrest people?
+We will focus primarily on the 4th, 5th, and 6th Amendments and will answer the following questions: (1) When can the police stop, search, and/or arrest people?
 (2) When can the police search cars, homes, and offices and for what?
-(3) When are the police allowed to wire-tap and/or engage in other forms of electronic eavesdropping?
-(4) What are the laws surrounding police interrogation and confessions?
-(5) Who has a right to counsel and when and how is it triggered?
-(6) How are police line-ups and other identification procedures conducted and what are the constitutional limits on such procedures?
-(7) What remedy does a defendant have if his/her constitutional criminal procedure rights are violated?
+(3) What are the laws surrounding police interrogation and confessions?
+(4) Who has a right to counsel and when and how is it triggered?
+(5) How are police line-ups and other identification procedures conducted and what are the constitutional limits on such procedures?
+(6) What remedy does a defendant have if his/her constitutional criminal procedure rights are violated?
 When is the evidence excluded and when should it be excluded?

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law